John is a partner and head of commercial litigation.

 He handles a wide range of cases, including many in the financial services industry.
 John has extensive experience in acting in disputes, ranging from very major matters for corporates such as representing the Maxwell pensioners throughout the 1990s to acting as trusted adviser for high profile individuals.

 His work covers proceedings in the High Court in London, project management of litigation in other jurisdictions, the co-ordination of multi-jurisdictional multi-case disputes in Courts around the world, international and domestic arbitrations and mediations.
+John was named as one of the UK’s top 100 lawyers by Chambers and Partners in 2013.

 John has led teams in many major matters and acted in litigation and arbitration in the UK and internationally.